Kaisha (The Sopranos): Synopsis

 Carmela is thinking about Adriana again because of her dream in Paris, and because her mother, Liz La Cerva, has tried to kill herself in despair.
 Carmela wants Tony to hire a private investigator to track Adriana down; he tells Silvio to lean on the building inspector so that she can work again on the spec house.
 When the stop order is lifted, Carmela immediately realizes that it is Tony's work and thanks him profusely.
 She throws away the detective agency's business card.

+Bobby visits Junior Soprano at his mental care facility and returns his Christmas gift, an envelope of money, saying he cannot accept it after Junior shot Tony.
+Junior says that that he is "mounting [his] case" with the help of an ex-lawyer, another patient in the institution.

 At the construction site, A.J. meets Blanca Selgado, a Dominican woman who works in the office; she is 10 years older than him and has a toddler named Hector.
 On their first date, while they watch television in her apartment, a group of youths begin playing loud music outside, waking Hector.
 She says her ex-boyfriend used to beat the youths.
 A.J. resolves the dispute by bribing them with an expensive mountain bike given by his parents.
 He and Blanca then have sex.

 The Baccalieris, DeAngelis, and Moltisantis join the Sopranos at their home for Christmas Eve, although Meadow has stayed in California.
 A.J. arrives with Blanca and Hector.
 His parents welcome her but, aside, murmur their reservations.
 Carmela takes Tony's hand; the Christmas tree is piled high with gifts; Christmas music is playing; almost the entire extended family is gathered, it seems, peacefully.